sayantikabanik/capstone_isb/README.md

 - Create the env using the above commands
 - Install the package
 - All the tests goes into the `tests` directory
-- Any test experiements eg- `Data wraggling/inital exploration notebooks` goes under `experiments` directory
+- Any test experiments eg- `Data wraggling/inital exploration notebooks` goes under `experiments` directory
 - All modelling and related details into `analysis_framework`, create subdirectories as required
 - Under forecasting_framework there are three submodules `utils`, `model`, `data`
   - `utils` reusable code components